-At the beginning of the year, Iceland made it illegal to pay men more than women – and now they’re enforcing it.
-The law, first announced on International Women’s Day 2017, requires organizations with at least 25 full-time employees to receive government certification that they’ve demonstrated pay equality.
+At the beginning of 2018, Iceland made it illegal to pay men more than women – and now they’re enforcing it.
+The law requires organizations with at least 25 full-time employees to receive government certification that they’ve demonstrated pay equality.
 If they are not in compliance, they face a fine of about $500 a day.

 This is yet another step the country is taking to eradicate the gender pay gap by 2022.
 While that is certainly ambitious relative to other countries, Iceland has always been serious about pay equity.
 In fact, Iceland has ranked the best in the world on gender pay equality nine years in a row, according to the Global Gender Gap Report published by the World Economic Forum.
 The ranking takes into account economic opportunity, political empowerment, and health and survival.